coatespt/cursor-twitter/SESSION_NOTES.md

 Each of the F busyword processors works the same way.

-The frequency partitioning assures that the background frequency of the tokens received by the busyword processor are appoximately equal.
+The purpose of the frequency partitioning is to ensure that the background frequency of the tokens received by a busyword processor are appoximately equal.

-The hashes from each 3pk are used to index into three arrays of counters of size C. (The array size is the same as the 3pk range.)
+The hashes from each 3pk are used to index into three corresponding arrays of counters of size C. (The array size is the same as the 3pk range.)
 One counter in each of the three arrays gets bumped for each incoming 3pk.

-Because the 3pk values are pseudo random, if every word has the same probability, the counts would have a Gaussian distribution.
+Because the 3pk values are pseudo random, if every word had the same probability, the counts would have a Gaussian distribution.

-However, we are assuming that some are anomalously busy (after all, that is the point of the exercise.)
+However, we are assuming that some of the words assigned to a given frequency class are anomalously busy (after all, that is the point of the exercise.)
 Therefore, some of the counters will have exceptionally high counts.
 For instance, if you have 10,000 Tweets in a batch, with an average of 10 tokens in each Tweet text, that's 100,000 tokens spread over, say, 24 busyword processors.
-This means the counter values would average about 3.3 when the signal 3pk is detected (-1, -1, -1) at which point the processor suspends reading the queue and processes a batch.
+This means each processor would get about 4,166 tokens, and the counter values would average about 4.166 when the signal 3pk is detected.
+(We use {-1, -1, -1}) at which point the processor suspends reading the queue and processes the batch.

-- A Z-score is computed for each counter.
-Random 3pKs would have a very predictable Gaussian distribution, and a Z-score is a normalized standard deviation that gives the improbability of any given count's deviation from the mean due to randomness.
+- A Z-score is computed for each counter as if the distribution were Gaussian.
+	- A Z-score is a normalized standard deviation that gives the improbability of any given sample value's deviation from the mean due to randomn variability.
+	- Technically, our counters are not Gaussian
+		- Firstly because the values are discrete, not continuous
+		- Secondly, because while the frequency class is constructed so that all the words have the same frequency, the busywords are by definition non-conforming.
+	- However, Z scores are fairly robust and this is an acceptable technique for isolating anomalies.
  	- The average Z is 0, by definition (Z can be positive or negative), and the higher the Z, the less likely that a large value is just random variation.
 Any statistics book will give a fuller explanation.
+- This is useful for detecting anomalies because

-- Suffice it to say here that scores beyond 4.0 would very rarely occur if all words in the frequency class were arriving at their normal background rate.
-Something like once or fewer per cycle.
-In other words, counters with high Z scores probably did not get their high counts by random chance.
-That's what Z means.
+	- A Z score beyond 4.0 be expected by random chance no more than about once per cycle if all words in the frequency class were arriving at their normal background rate.
+A Z of 5.0 or greater would almost never occur.

-- An arbitrary Z-score is set in configuration for each frequency class.
-(The specific values are chosen to keep the number of busywords manageable.)
+	- By choosing our Z cut-off, we can adjust how freakishly un-random a count has to be for us to treat it as "busy."

+One of the configuration parameters is an F-length array of Z-values, one for each frequency class (as some classes tend to have more natural volatility than others.)

 Here is where the magic happens:

 - The sets of indexes of counters with freakishly high Z scores are collected for each of the three counter arrays.
 Note that we chose Z to keep cardinality of the set quite small relative to the number of counters.
-One to ten would be good target sizes for the set.
+A Z that limits the average number of high values to under ten would be reasonable value.

 - The Cartesian product of the three index sets is computed.
-This gives you a large set of three-part keys, some of which should correspond to actual words, and the others (the vast majority) are just spurious junk.
-The lambs are separated from the goats by checking for whether each 3pk exists in the global mapping.
+This gives you a large set of three-part keys, some of which should correspond to actual busy words, and the others (the vast majority) are just spurious junk.
+The lambs are separated from the goats by checking for whether each 3pk's corresponds to a value that exists in the global mapping.

-- The residuum that correspond to actual words gives you the busy words for the current window.
+- The 3pk's that exist give you the busy words for the current window.
 Note that this is a somewhat leaky filter.
-Some randomly generated 3pk's will usually correspond to real tokens just by random chance.
-This is because with a range of 1000, there are only a billion possible keys.
-We will see later that this is relatively harmless.
+	- Some randomly generated 3pk's will usually correspond to real tokens just by random chance because with a range of 1000, there are only a billion possible keys.
+	- Collisons happen.
+Occasionally, more than one token could map to a 3pk.

 ## Processing the Batch of Busywords.

 Each of the F frequency classes puts its set of busyword on a queue to an analysis thread.
-They are kept in synch by a concurrency "barrier" to keep the F batches of busywords together.
+The results are kept in synch by a concurrency "barrier" to keep the F batches of busywords together.

 When the analysis thread gets all F batches of busywords, it does the clustering as follows.

-- It filters a configured range of the set of recent Tweets for those that contain at least M busywords.
+- It filters a configured range of the set of recent Tweets for Tweets that contain at least M busywords.
 M might typically be 2, 3, or 4, but any number can be used.

 - With proper configuration, this set of Tweets is quite small compared to the total number of Tweets upon which the batch of busywords was computed.
 This makes sense because most Tweet subjects at any one moment are not new.